Drug and Alcohol Detox

 - Strong cravings

-Detoxing at home might seem like a good solution, but it can actually be dangerous.
-Potentially fatal withdrawal symptoms can occur during the detox period.
-For example, severe alcoholics might experience delirium tremens during detox, which can cause seizures, hallucinations and irregular heartbeat.
-Recovery from substance abuse takes time: The body needs time to heal and return to normal functioning.
-Medical detox provides the means to do this safely and comfortably.
+Detoxing at home might seem like a possible solution if you or a loved one is struggling with addiction, but unmonitored detox can be fatal.
+Recovery from substance abuse takes time: The body needs more than a few hours to heal and return to normal functioning.
+Medical detox treatment provides a setting where patients can do so safely and comfortably.